 This Chocolate Zucchini Bread is irresistibly moist and chocolate-y and can be baked as a loaf or muffins.
 It's definitely dessert-worthy and includes both cocoa powder and dairy-free chocolate for double the chocolate flavor!
 Try it with a scoop of Vanilla Oat Milk Ice Cream.Include the spices for a Mexican-chocolate vibe!Yield: 12 muffins OR one 9x5 inch loaf

 Preheat oven to 350 degrees F, and oil a standard muffin pan or 9x5-inch loaf pan.

 After grating the zucchini, gently squeeze out the excess moisture.
+Set aside.

 In a medium bowl whisk together the sugar, milk, flax meal, vanilla, oil and vinegar.